LILCATNOSE/lung-cancer-recognition/README.md

 6. Finally, start the program by typing 'python3 script.py'.
 Let the script run
 7. The output will be found in /'folder'/data/output/latest_output

+##### Note: The latest_output folder is emptied every time the script is ran, please make sure you save your images before running again.

 ## Arguments
 For more customizable usage, the following arguments can be used:
 1. --input / overwrite path to the input folder